svcheng/LBYARCH-MCO2/README.md

 | x86-64 Assembly | 1.2000 | 18.6333 | 270.6667 |
 | **Faster** | x86-64 Assembly | C | x86-64 Assembly |

-#### The results above indicate that C code performs better in release mode than in debug mode, as although x86-64 Assembly is mostly faster than C, the time difference is much smaller compared to the time difference in debug mode.
-This difference may stem from the optimizations applied to the C code and kernel in release mode.
-In debug mode, all optimizations for C are disabled, whereas certain optimizations are enabled for release mode.
+#### The results above show that C code performs better in release mode than in debug mode, as although x86-64 Assembly is mostly faster than C, the time difference is much smaller compared to the time difference in debug mode.
+This difference may stem from the optimizations applied to the C codein release mode, which are disabled in debug mode.

 ---
 ## Correctness Check
-#### To verify the correctness of our result we printed the results of C and x86-64 Assembly together for the 30 runs of each vector: 2<sup>20</sup>, 2<sup>24</sup>, and 2<sup>28</sup>.
-We then made sure that the results are identical to each other to ensure correctness.
-See the pictures below for the screenshots of the command line.
+#### To verify the correctness of our both the C and x86-64 assembly kernels, the first ten elements of the result vector Z were printed each time the function was computed.

 ### Vector Size = 2<sup>20</sup>
 | Debug Mode | Release Mode |